Skip to content

 • Uveitis: 2 weeks to 6 months after first dose (median 3–4 months)

-• Orbital inflammation: 2 days to 2 months after first dose
+• Orbital inflammation: 2 days to 2 months after the first dose

-• VKH-like panuveitis: Early choroidal hyperfluorescence on indocyanine green angiography (ICGA) (similar to Harada disease) 1, 10)
+• VKH-like panuveitis: Early choroidal hyperfluorescence on indocyanine green angiography (ICGA) (similar to findings in Harada disease) 1, 10)

-Anterior uveitis requires differentiation from infectious and non-infectious uveitis.
+In anterior uveitis, differentiation from infectious and non-infectious uveitis is necessary.
 VKH-like reactions are clinically similar to primary VKH, but a history of ICI use for melanoma is an important clue 1, 10).
 Orbital myositis requires differentiation from thyroid eye disease, IgG4-related disease, and idiopathic orbital inflammation 2).
-MAR (melanoma-associated retinopathy)-like retinopathy must be distinguished from paraneoplastic syndromes 1).
-Infectious uveitis and metastatic intraocular tumors (masquerade syndromes) should also be excluded.
+MAR (melanoma-associated retinopathy)-like retinopathy requires differentiation from paraneoplastic syndromes 1).
+Infectious uveitis and metastatic intraocular tumors (masquerade syndromes) are also included in the exclusion criteria.

-Treatment is individualized according to CTCAE Grade in consultation between the oncologist and ophthalmologist.
-Discontinuation of the suspected drug is the principle of treatment, but because the antitumor effect of ICI is life-saving, the decision to discontinue should be made carefully by a multidisciplinary team.
+Treatment is individualized based on CTCAE Grade in consultation between the medical oncologist and ophthalmologist.
+In severe cases, interruption of ICI may be considered, but since the antitumor effect is directly linked to life, the decision to discontinue or resume should be made carefully by a multidisciplinary team.

-1Mild (asymptomatic, slit-lamp findings only)Topical steroids: Rinderon® 0.1% 4–6 times dailyCan continue
+1Mild (asymptomatic, only slit-lamp findings)Steroid eye drops: Rinderon® 0.1% 4–6 times dailyContinue

 2Moderate (1-step vision loss, anterior chamber inflammation)Sub-Tenon injection: triamcinolone 20 mg + intensified steroid eye dropsContinue with caution

-3Severe (≥2-step vision loss, panuveitis)Systemic PSL 1–2 mg/kg/day, tapered (after ocular symptom improvement)ICI interruption
+3Severe (vision loss ≥2 lines or panuveitis)Systemic PSL 1–2 mg/kg/day, tapered (after improvement of ocular symptoms)ICI discontinuation

-4Risk of blindnessSteroid pulse: Solu-Medrol® 1 g/day × 3 days + immunosuppressantInterruption; resumption difficult
+4Risk of blindnessSteroid pulse: Solu-Medrol® 1 g/day × 3 days + immunosuppressantDiscontinuation; resumption difficult

-• High-dose steroids: prednisolone (PSL) 1 mg/kg/day, early initiation
+• High-dose steroids: early introduction of prednisolone (PSL) 1 mg/kg/day

 • Severe cases: steroid pulse (methylprednisolone 1 g/day × 3 days)